zheylmun/site/content/posts/designing_ergonomic_apis.md

 They are great examples of what can be accomplished with a lot of time, effort, and dedication.
 The crates that are incredible works of engineering today have stood the test of time.
 They have fixed the papercuts reported by thousands of users.
-Issues that they never considered have been reported and fixed.
+Issues that they never considered when writing their libraries have been reported and fixed.
 They have been polished to a mirror sheen and are a joy to use because so many of the things that were obviously wanting in previous iterations have been addressed.
-Someone already found the rough edges you were going to run into, and either fixed the issue themselves, or reported the issue to the authors who did.
+Someone already found the rough edges that you were going to run into, and either fixed the issue themselves, or reported the issue to the authors who did.
 Sometimes fixing the issue was easy, and sometimes it was hard.
 Sometimes it required a major refactor, and sometimes it required building a whole other library.